codekie/openapi-examples-validator/README.md

                                              for the examples
-  -n, --no-additional-properties             don't allow properties that are not described in the schema -r, --all-properties-required              make all the properties in the schema required -h, --help                                 output usage information
+  -n, --no-additional-properties             don't allow properties that are not described in the schema -r, --all-properties-required              make all the properties in the schema required -a, --merge-allof-definitions              enable the --no-additional-properties to support allOf-definitions by merging them before validating the examples
+  -o, --ignore-formats <ignored-formats...>  Datatype formats to ignore (to prevent "unknown format" errors.)
+  -h, --help                                 output usage information
 ````